Q: Our baby arrived ahead of schedule and we feel completely unprepared right now - what do we need?!

 Other items to acquire or not acquire are as follows:

 Pump.
 You don’t need to start pumping unless a lactation consultant advises you to pump after feeding in order to increase your milk supply.
 If that happens you’ll need your pump ready to go.
 The Spectra S2 is the choice of most new moms - it’s the most efficient and comfortable pump out there.
 If you didn’t choose this one through your health insurance, good news is it retails for about $130.
 For breastfeeding it’s not essential to have a support pillow, but many moms feel that it helps with positioning.
 Brand of choice is the “Brest Friend” for its flat supportive surface that let’s baby rest in the ideal position for aligning with breastfeeding.
 I also recommend a low stool to raise mom’s feet - just helps with ideal body positioning.
+Very helpful to have a Haakaa or similar soft silicone no parts pump.
+You can attach the Haakaa to the breast you're not feeding on and the extra milk will pour into it.
+This can be used later to supplement your baby or for another person to practice feeding.

 White noise.
 Babies are used to continuous noise and intermittent motion in utero.
 But the outside world is both very still and very quiet.
 So white noise helps them sleep more soundly.
 It shouldn’t sound like the womb, or ocean waves, or rain falling on a tin roof.
 They are soothed by the sound of something closer to what a vacuum cleaner sounds like!
 Get a Marpac Dohn Sound Machine or the tower - perfect gift, if you want to nudge a friend or relative.
-The first night home if you don’t have one set up a white noise app on an ipad or other speaker will do.
-Ideally we want “pushed air” rather than exposure to an electronic device.
+The first night home if you don’t have one set up a white noise app on an iPad or other speaker will do.
+Ideally, we want “pushed air” rather than exposure to an electronic device.

 Bottles.
-Brands of choice are the Dr Browns with preemie nipple EVEN if you don’t have a preemie, it’s the slowest flow and will be less likely to “confuse” your baby going from breast to bottle.
+Brands of choice are the Dr. Browns with preemie nipple EVEN if you don’t have a preemie, it’s the slowest flow and will be less likely to “confuse” your baby going from breast to bottle.
 Other quality brands are Lansinoh Momma and Como Tomo.
 Also the bottles and nipples the Spectra comes with work nicely too.
 Do you need a bottle warmer?
 NO. Babies don’t mind milk at room temp, or even cold - that’s a marketing gadget that is unnecessary.
 You can warm up cold milk by putting in a pan of hot water, if you have time - never a microwave.
 Do you need a bottle sterilizer?
 NO. Throw bottles, pump parts, nipples and pacifiers in a pot of boiling water for 5 minutes every other week or so.
-In between just wash in a bowl of hot water, use a gentle natural soap (Dr Browns makes one) and let them air-dry (they make a plastic grass-like item for that).
+In between just wash in a bowl of hot water, use a gentle natural soap (Dr. Browns makes one) and let them air-dry (they make a plastic grass-like item for that).

 Getting Around.
 You’ll need a carseat that either snaps into a stroller frame, or a stroller that has a flat-style bassinet.
 But you’re only going out in the beginning with your baby to the pediatrician’s office.
 Carriers are great, but babies have to be 8 lbs to be safely put in one (Ergo, Baby K’tan, Solly Wrap) plus the mom should NOT be wearing baby until she has healed from birth and vaginal bleeding has subsided.
 Speaking of which - plenty of Witch Hazel, pads, and a peri-wash (Frida makes a great one) is important for mom’s recovery.
 Doula’s trick - soak the pad in Witch Hazel, put in plastic bag and stick in freezer - soothing ice-pack.

 Items like nail-clippers, thermometer, a baby monitor, bath tub, bouncy chair, MamaRoo, clothes, toys, blankets, room darkening shades, the Owlet, the Snoo, the Rock & Play, a fancy rocking chair, etc. ALL can wait.
 Best bet - inherit items from friends and relatives - use neighborhood Facebook “mommy groups” for tips on nannies, night nurses, postpartum resources and all sorts of gadgets, gear and hacks you’ll want to know about or purchase, gently used.
 Learning your baby is all you really need to do - so trust your instincts, you know more than you think you do.
-And stop worrying - they’ll do just fine.
+And try not to worry - they’ll do just fine.